 Step 6: PIR Motion Sensor Adjustments

-Some PIR motion sensors come with two adjustable potentiometers for changing the sensitivity and the duration of the activation signal.
-The PIR motion sensor here in Tinkercad Circuits does not simulate these adjustments.
+Certain PIR motion detectors feature a pair of adjustable potentiometers to modify the sensitivity and duration of the activation signal.
+The PIR motion sensor in Tinkercad Circuits is unable to mimic these changes.

-Optionally use a small screwdriver to adjust the sensitivity and time dials on the circuit board side of your PIR motion sensor.
-Experiment to see the effect on the circuit’s behavior.
+You can use a small screwdriver if you’d like to modify the sensitivity and time settings on the circuit board of your PIR motion sensor.
+Conduct a test to observe how it influences the performance of the circuit.

 Step 7: Next, Try…